 After 4 years of a radiology residency, an interventional radiologist receives an additional 1-2 years of fellowship training learning minimally-invasive image guided vascular and non-vascular interventional procedures.

 Interventional radiologists perform studies such as:

-- and many other types of diagnostic and therapeutic procedures.
+- Many other types of diagnostic and therapeutic procedures

 Phoenix Children's Hospital is the home of the only dedicated pediatric interventional service in Arizona, Nevada and New Mexico.

 After 4 years of a radiology residency, a nuclear medicine specialist receives additional specialty training of 1 to 2 years in the use of internal radiation known as isotopes or radiopharmaceuticals, which evaluate the function of the heart, the brain, the skeleton, the lungs, the liver and spleen, the kidneys, the thyroid gland and other organs of the body.
 PET imaging involves the use of newer isotopes in conjunction with other imaging devices such as CT or MRI for very accurate detection of the presence of tumor and other problems in the body.
 All Phoenix Children's nuclear medicine physicians are specially trained in pediatric radiology as well as nuclear medicine and PET imaging, either board-certified in nuclear medicine or nuclear radiology, and are members of the Society of Nuclear Medicine.